phnx-im/docs/src/spec/queuing_service.md

 The store-and-forwards functionality of the QS is designed in such a way that the QS cannot link the state it maintains for each of the homeserver's users with the user's actual identity as maintained by the AS.

-To avoid a connection with the user's actual identity, each user has a pseudonymous user record with a sub-record for each of the user's clients.
+To avoid a connection with the user's actual identity, each user has a QS user record with a sub-record for each of the user's clients.
 The records are created by the user's clients when they register with the AS.

 After creation, the user's clients can publish KeyPackages and fetch messages from their queue, as well as rotate the key material used for authentication, or for at-rest encryption of queued messages.

-The user record also contains the user's [friendship token](glossary.md#friendship-token), which the QS uses to authenticate requests for batches of the user's KeyPackages.
+The QS user record also contains the user's [friendship token](glossary.md#friendship-token), which the QS uses to authenticate requests for batches of the user's KeyPackages.

 The client-specific records contain the client's fan-out queue (for messages received from a local or a federated DS), as well as the KeyPackages published by the client.
 See [here](queuing_service/keypackage_publication.md) for more information on KeyPackage publication and how unlinkability between a user's real identity and its pseudonym is maintained.